 - Travel insurance.

-- Optional additional activity cost (Horse riding, camel riding etc. are optional activities and does not include the cost).
+- Optional additional activity cost (Horse riding, camel riding, etc. are optional activities and does not include the price).

 - Single room supplement.

 Note on the itinerary